jonsmithers/pivotal-tracker-fzf.vim/readme.md

 | `$PIVOTAL_TRACKER_PROJECT_ID` | Can be obtained from project url  |
 | `$PIVOTAL_TRACKER_TOKEN`      | Can be obtained from user profile |

-Then, while in insert mode, press `Ctrl-X Ctrl-P` to open the fzf prompt, and [make your selection](https://github.com/junegunn/fzf#using-the-finder).
+Then, while in insert mode, press `Ctrl-X Ctrl-I` to open the fzf prompt, and [make your selection](https://github.com/junegunn/fzf#using-the-finder).

 ### Mappings